lejianwen/rustdesk-api/README_EN.md

    hbbr -k abc1234567
    ```

-## Features
+## Overview

 ### API Service: Basic implementation of the PC client's primary interfaces.Supports the Personal version api, which can be enabled by configuring the `rustdesk.personal` file or the `RUSTDESK_API_RUSTDESK_PERSONAL` environment variable.

 #### Login

 - Added `GitHub` and `Google` login, which can be used after configuration in the admin panel.
-See the OAuth
+See the OAuth configuration section for details.
-  configuration section
-  for details.
 - Added authorization login for the web admin panel.

 ![pc_login](docs/pc_login.png)